opeymd/mintfab1000/index.md

 ## Out of #Apple #Wu-tang and #Emenem blowing up my #earholes someone keeps calling me a #NIGGER and fucking my brain w #Telepathy contantly.
 ONE MORE FAGGOT TELL ME TO HURT CAN SUCK MY ASSSSSSSHOLE.
 PERIOD
 <iframe width="100%" height="300" src="https://www.youtube.com/embed/Qow8pIvExH4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+1. 4/2/21 woken up again at 6am by satelite, this time some english punk saying i thought you were better than everyone.
+This is resentment from a facebook post, the post saying "Im the best person I know" which is true.
+Pisses people off especially my brain stalker rapists.
+2. Like clock work, some black dude seeming from the wu says make amends to girl.
+These punks use my younger years of experience to try and make me live in fear and and resentful.
+During praying for the stalker abusers, they made it clear in my ear my prayers wont work, saying during prayer, "that wont work" multiple times.
+I AINT AFRAID TO HIDE ANYTHING ABOUT NO GIRL OK #WU-CIA CUNTS OR WHOEVER YOU BE> LETS JUST SEE A PUNK CALL THE WU NIGGER> TO THIER FACE.
+3.
 people get killed over things like this.
 TELL PIECE OF SHIT SYSTEM TO QUIT CALLING PEOPLE NIGGER.
 OK????????.[Kill this](https://github.com/opeymd/mintfab1000/edit/gh-pages/index.md)

 ### Stuff u shouldnt talk about.
 They have pills and beatdowns for such things ###